 - Wear personal protective equipment such as gloves and masks to prevent skin contact.

-After it was discovered that long-term exposure to asbestos has lasting effects on the human body, OSHA implemented rules that restrict chemical exposure at work.
+After discovering long-term asbestos exposure has lasting effects on the human body, OSHA implemented rules that restrict chemical exposure at work.
 These rules regulate a number of chemicals that can be present in the workplace and provide employers with guidelines for training new employees.

-What to do if you have been exposed to chemicals in the workplace
+What should I do if I’ve been exposed to chemicals in the workplace?

 If you have reason to believe you have been exposed to a chemical in the workplace, follow these steps: